Qarik-Group/operator-workshop/student/lab-2/README.md

 ## Deployments

+We're going to look at the "Hello World" deployment with some `bosh` commands.

 ### View

-Let's look at the zookeeper deployment we've got running.
+Here's how we look at the zookeeper deployment.
+First, if we've forgotten the name of the deployment we can get a list of all deployments like this.

 ```
 $ bosh deployments
 ```

-We can see what virtual machines are running from this deployment like this:
+Then with the name of the deployment we can see what virtual machines are running in our deployment:

 ```
 $ bosh -d zookeeper vms